 What Borrowers are Eligible for Conduit Loans?

-In general, lenders look at two major factors, DSCR and LTV, when deciding if a borrower is eligible for a conduit loan.
+In general, lenders look at three major factors, DSCR, Cap Rate and LTV, when deciding if a borrower is eligible for a conduit loan.
 LTV, or loan-to-value ratio, is determined by dividing the loan amount by the appraised value of the commercial property, while DSCR is determined by the net operating income by the total debt service of the property.
 Most borrowers will accept properties with a maximum LTV of 75% and a DSCR of 1.25 to 1.35x.
 Lenders also look at a property’s debt yield, which can be determined by taking a property’s net operating income, dividing it by the loan amount, and multiplying it by 100.
 CMBS lenders typically prefer properties with a debt yield of 7% or more.

 What is a CMBS loan and how does it work?

 A CMBS loan stands for commercial mortgage-backed securities, and this refers to commercial mortgage loans that are pooled into securities and sold on the secondary market to investors.
 CMBS loans, also known as conduit loans, are non-recourse and offer low interest rates and relatively high leverage, with LTVs typically going up to 75% for eligible properties.